LuisMalave2001/Odoo-Java/README.md

-Most of this work isn't mine, this project was forked from: https://github.com/ArnoSoontjens/Odoo-Java
+Most of this work isn't mine, this project was forked from: https://github.com/ArnoSoontjens/Odoo-Java the intention of this project is to complete and finish this project.

 # Odoo-Java
 This library uses XML-RPC to connect to the Odoo ERP system, using Java.
 This library is still under construction.